laul7klau/kubernetes-aws/bigip-ctrl-ingress/ingressLink/README.md

 NGINX ingress controller, BIG-IP CIS, BIG-IP instance and F5 Ingress link are deployed!

 # Verification:
-- In the BIG-IP instance, 2 virtual servers (ports 80, 443) should be created with 2 pools (80, 443).
+- In the BIG-IP instance, 2 virtual servers (ports 80, 443) should be created with 2 pools (80, 443) in the **cispartition**.
   - Each VS corresponds to the services declared in *'nodeport.yaml'* when creating the nginx-ingress controller.
 The selector in ingresslink.yaml must match the *'label'* in *'nodeport.yaml'*
   - The BIG-IP is in SSL passthrough mode where the VS does not have ssl profiles.
 SSL is terminated at the NGINX Ingress controller.
-- Access http://cafe.example.com/coffee and https://cafe.example.com/tea, where cafe.example.com is matched to the aws external IP of the BIG-IP instance in the host file.
+- Access http://cafe.example.com/coffee and https://cafe.example.com/tea from a browser, where cafe.example.com is matched to the aws external IP of the BIG-IP instance in the OS host file.
 The coffee and tea app deployed with the NGINX ingress controller should display.

 # Destroy:
 1. Download and run the *delete-all.sh* OR copy and paste its commands.